BIRDSgroup/MultiPopPred/README.md

 ### Data Availability

-Genotype-Phenotype data generated in this work is available through the following links:
+Simulated Genotype-Phenotype data generated in this work is available through the following links:

 - Complete simulated genotype data for EUR, EAS, AMR, AFR, SAS populations are available as follows:
   - EUR: Coming Soon